-On the other hand, the Parliament of the Principality of Andorra ratified on 18 October 2022 the Protocol amending the European Convention on the Suppression of Terrorism (2003) CETS No: 190.
+On the other hand, the Parliament of the Principality of Andorra ratified on 18 October 2022 the Protocol amending the European Convention on the Suppression of Terrorism (2003) CETS No: 190, which has not yet entered into force.

 1.2 What national legislation has been adopted in your State to implement the above-mentioned agreements and arrangements?